Jennifer Aniston: 2005–2013: Continued film success

-2014–present: Recent roles and return to television
+2014–present: Film roles and return to television

 Aniston played the role of a stoic socialite who becomes the target of an ill-planned kidnapping plot in Life of Crime (2014), a film adaptation of Elmore Leonard's 1978 novel The Switch.
 The film was released in limited theaters, to positive reviews.
 Catherine Shoard of The Guardian described her performance as "endearingly comic" and Eric Kohn of IndieWire wrote that "Aniston tops any of her recent performances with a spirited turn that harkens back to her neurotic days on Friends."
 She also reprised her role for Horrible Bosses 2 (2014).

 In Cake (2014), Aniston starred as an astringent woman named Claire Simmons who struggles with chronic pain.
 The film received mixed reviews; nonetheless, Aniston's performance was acclaimed, dubbed by some critics as "Oscar-worthy".
 The Toronto International Film Festival called her performance "heartbreakingly good", Gregory Ellwood of HitFix stated, "It's really on most people's radar for being a rare dramatic turn for Jennifer Aniston, and she doesn't disappoint."
 He further stated, "Aniston makes you believe in Claire's pain.
 She makes you believe this character is at her lowest point and only she can pull herself out of it. ...
 It's a complete performance from beginning to end and she deserves the appropriate accolades for it."
 For her performance, Aniston was nominated for the Golden Globe Award for Best Actress in a Motion Picture – Drama, SAG Award for Outstanding Performance by a Female Actor in a Leading Role, and Critics' Choice Movie Award for Best Actress.
+She was also nominated multiple nominations for its latter seasons.